UKCloud/documentation/articles/managed-services/man-sd-ad.md

 ## Pricing and packaging

-Pricing starts from £445 per month.
+Managed Active Directory Support pricing can be as low as £445 per month.
 Full pricing with all options is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance